hamstercat/perfect-media/README.md

 2. Open the solution PerfectMedia.sln found at the root of the repositories.
 3. Build in Visual Studio (CTRL + B).
 4. Run PerfectMedia.UI.exe.

-A compiled version will be provided when a free continuous integration server for open-source C# project is found.

 # License